aouertani/juice-shop-automation/README.md

 * dns: Creates DNS record set in a managed zone.
 The zone needs to be created before running the role.
 * juice-shop: Deploys juice shop application in juice-shop namepace.
 * prometheus: Deploys prometheus in monitoring namespace.
-* grafana: Deploys grafan in monitoring namespace.
+* grafana: Deploys grafana in monitoring namespace.
 Creates a prometheus data source and a user then loads Juice Shop Status Dashboard.

 ```bash
 .